We are accepting new cases

 Pancreatitis

 Pancreatitis occurs when the pancreas becomes inflamed.
 The digestive enzymes in the pancreas may attack the organ itself, leading to inflammation.
-The pancreas is designed to make glucagon and insulin hormones that help control your body's blood sugar levels.
+The pancreas makes glucagon and insulin hormones that help control your body's blood sugar levels.
 Your pancreatic gland also sends digestive enzymes to the small intestine to help break down food.
 Common symptoms associated with pancreatitis include:

 • Extreme abdominal pain that spreads to the chest or back